Archewell: Publicity and structure

 In December 2022, Mandana Dayani, who had been the president of Archewell, resigned following a planned departure where the Duke and Duchess would come off parental leave and jointly take over the role.
 In January 2023, Shauna Nep was named as co-executive director to work alongside executive director James Holt.
 Miranda Barbot joined the foundation as director of global communications and press secretary, while Maren Thomas was named manager of communications, and will work alongside Deesha Tank.
 Barbot was promoted to vice president of programs and media operations in 2024 and her previous position was filled by Kyle Boulia and Charlie Gipson as deputy press secretary and point of contact for UK and European media outlets, respectively.
 In October 2024 it was announced that Ashley Hansen who previously served as Harry and Meghan's chief spokesperson had signed the couple as clients for her PR consultancy firm and would oversee Archewell's philanthropic work and creative projects.
 Hansen was succeeded by Meredith Maines as chief communications officer and Shahed Fakhari Larson as outside strategic communications counsel.

+In December 2025, Archewell Foundation was rebranded as Archewell Philanthropies, with the organization still operating within a nonprofit structure, but now through a fiscal sponsorship model.
+The move led to staff layoffs, which the organization's spokesperson described as "inevitable ... particularly with junior admin roles".
+In the same month James Holt stepped down from his role as executive director of Archewell Foundation, though it was announced he would provide input as senior philanthropic advisor for Archewell Philanthropies in the future.